DanielShemesh/reversecaptcha/README.md

 ## Overview

 Reverse Captcha is a web app that replaces traditional CAPTCHAs with a unique challenge: match a text description with an image.
 It features a Go backend and a frontend built with HTML, Tailwind CSS, and JavaScript.
+The app uses the MusicBrainz API to fetch music data.

 ![Demo](assets/demo.png)